 7. Create a powerful feedback culture

 Track the attendance of your employees—who are coming on time, who is coming late, and who is leaving early?
+And barcode punch clock attendance tracking is just one of many ways to do it.
 By analyzing the attendance data, you’ll find your most engaged and your disengaged audience.
 Next?
 Communicate with your disengaged employees and find the loopholes and for this, encourage two-way feedback.

 Organize 1:1 meetings either weekly or monthly.
 Ask employees about their pain points and how you can improve your processes to simplify their work.
 Conduct surveys to collect feedback and understand the pain points of your employees.
 One way to do this is using survey tools like Zonka Feedback to collect the information.